lordofthemind/bark/README.md

 All commands accept `-v / --verbose` for detailed per-file output and `--config <FILE>` to point at a specific `.bark.toml`.

+Most commands accept one or more `[DIR]` arguments for **multi-root processing** — useful for monorepos or tagging several projects in one invocation.

 ---

 ### `tag` (default)